cullenjett/react-ssr-boilerplate/README.md

 ## Current Quirks

-- There are two files for the eventual `index.html`: `src/index.html` & `src/IndexHtml.js`. `src/index.html` is only used during development (`npm start`) and `src/IndexHtml.js` is used in production (`npm run start:prod`) Any changes to `src/index.html` should be mirrored in `src/IndexHtml.js`.
+- There are two files for the eventual `index.html`: `src/index.html` & `src/IndexHtml.js`. `src/index.html` is only used during development and `src/IndexHtml.js` is used in production.
+Any changes to `src/index.html` should be mirrored in `src/IndexHtml.js`.
-- No real testing setup yet (Jest is installed and will work out of the box, but there isn't any convention setup yet).
+- No real testing setup yet (Jest is installed and will work out of the box, but there isn't an established convention).
 - No Redux or other state management library.

 ## Create React App README: